 This is a great book and teacher reading list to have on hand in any classroom – there are so many connections to math, visual art, music, dance, and of course, English/Language Arts.
 A book all about belonging and finding where you fit into the larger picture, this is a fantastic read!

 Need a classroom book that your students will love?
 This book is a fantastic addition to any arts integration or art classroom!
 The young boy in the story is suspicious when his father tells him there is math in his favorite artworks.
 But through some hands-on activities (that your students can do right along with the boy in the story), the connections begin appearing.

 FULL STEAM AHEAD: A CHILDREN’S BOOK

-We are HUGE fans of Peter and Paul Reynolds (infamous for the book, The Dot) and were so excited to find this book to use in the elementary classroom.
+We are HUGE fans of Peter and Paul Reynolds (infamous for the book, The Dot) and were so excited to find this book and teacher reading list to use in the elementary classroom.
 Inside, the two characters use STEAM to learn about the water cycle and to solve a problem going on with their flowers.
 This is definitely something we’d recommend for any elementary class library.

 JUST FOR FUN

 I love Shonda Rhimes.
 She’s smart, funny and an incredible writer.
 So I couldn’t pass up the opportunity to share with you this teacher reading list, her book, The Year of Yes.
 What would happen if we all said YES to more opportunities and just saw where that took us?
 That’s exactly what Shonda did and she chronicals it all in the new book.
 It’s laugh-out-loud funny, but also an inspirational journey for all of us who aren’t perfect.